 Basket weaving

-Most of Mifuko baskets come from Kenya: weaving Kiodo baskets is a traditional Kenyan handicraft.
+Most of Mifuko baskets come from Kenya: weaving Kiondo baskets is a traditional Kenyan handicraft.
 In addition, we have operations in other African countries.
 Milulu grass baskets are woven by hand in the Iringa region in Tanzania, and elephant grass baskets in the Bolgatonga region of Ghana.

 The making of a Kiondo basket begins when an artisan woman in rural Kenya crosses two long strands of twine, or warp thread, with two other long strands.
 Using a traditional weaving technique called lash weave, she weaves two strands over the other pair.
 Warp threads are added along the way, using from 50 to 100 in a basket.
 It takes between half a day to two days for the artisan to weave a basket.
 When it is finished, the surface is trimmed with scissors and the artisan’s name added to the product tag.
 The basket can start its journey from Kenya to Finland and from there to resellers and customers all over the world.